GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 ### Introduction

 This artifact is designed to implement adaptive client-side throttling.
-Adaptive throttling activates when a service called by Dataflow starts rejecting requests due to throughput higher than expected.
+[Adaptive throttling](https://landing.google.com/sre/sre-book/chapters/handling-overload/#eq2101) activates when a service called by Dataflow starts rejecting requests due to throughput higher than expected.
 Adaptive throttling tracks the request rejection probability to decide whether it should fail locally without going through network to save the cost of rejecting a request.

-### Dataflow Throttling
+### Dataflow Client-side Throttling

 This is a generic library intended to implement client-side throttling by rejecting requests that have a high probability of being rejected locally on Dataflow nodes.
 Irrespective of Batch or Streaming, when Dataflow pipeline is sending HTTP requests to the server with input elements as payload, once the request has been processed by the backend, it should send a response back to the pipeline whether the http request has been accepted or rejected.
 The error code depends up on the backend throttling implementation (defaults to HTTP code 429).

 ![DataflowThrottling DAG](img/dataflow-throttling-dag.png "Dataflow Throttling DAG")

-### Throttle with multiple groups
+The library uses [stateful](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) processing.
+A user on this library needs to implement clientCall function which makes requests to the external service.

+### Adaptive throttling

+Dataflow pipeline maintains the number of requests it has sent to the backend [totalRequestsProcessed] and the number of requests got accepted by the backend [acceptedRequests].
+Using stateTimer, it will process a batch of elements from each state value and remove the processed elements from the state value.
+Request rejection probability will be calculated as follows.
+    ```RequestRejectionProbability = (total_requests - k * total_accepts)/(total_requests+1)```
+If it is more than a random number between 0 or 1, incoming requests will be sent to either Pub/Sub dead letter queue or any other sink defined by the user.

-Implemented DynamicThrottlingTransform using stateful processing where Dataflow source payload represent requests to the external service using clientCall.
-We’re going to maintain the following states:
+We’re going to maintain the following Apache Beam states:

 * incomingRequests - requests stored in Apache Beam bag state
 * acceptedRequests number